Carolina Blends and Brews: City Scape Winery

 Bottles are sold at the winery and in stores and restaurants from the Upstate to the coast.

-They make twenty-two varieties using grapes from their own vines and grapes grown at other vineyards.
+They make 22 varieties using grapes from their own vines and grapes grown at other vineyards.

 They carry basics like Pino Grigio and Cabernet as well as more creative offerings, such as a pineapple Riesling and a blackberry merlot.

 They recently opened a kitchen that is also whipping up chocolate for this weekend’s Valentine’s chocolate and wine pairing.
-Debra says this is the 6th year for this event.
+Debra said this is the 6th year for this event.

 ”This is one of our biggest events and it is reservation only so I highly recommend if there are any tickets left, please please, please make your reservation today.”